Mayurji/Computer-Vision/Robot Localization/ReadME.md

 In this section, We'll look into basic but yet significant technique of localization been followed by Self Driving Car, Sense and Move.

-**In simple terms, an initial probability distribution of object (Car) is constant or uniformly distributed.
+**In simple terms, the initial probability distribution of object (Car) is constant or uniformly distributed.
 When Sensor senses environment, the probability distribution is updated towards that environment.
 If required, we can make a move based on the current probability distribution.**